Penang National Park – Remote Beaches And Hiking Trails

 You can stop at this quaint beach midway on the Monkey Beach trail.

-The noticeable landmark here is the long pier that belongs to the Centre for Marine and Coastal Studies (CEMACS) who maintain a turtle sanctuary within the national park!
+The noticeable landmark here is the long pier that belongs to the Centre for Marine and Coastal Studies (CEMACS) who maintain the turtle sanctuary within the national park!

-This is a small but inviting stretch of white sand at Monkey Beach attracts many visitors during the weekends!
+This small stretch of white sand at Monkey Beach attracts visitors during the weekends!
+There are no facilities like showers or toilets here.
+Only small food and drink stalls.

 Monkey Beach At Penang National Park